 It is essential and urgent that something ethical and sustainable is put in its place.
 That system must be community owned, free of interest and must not be subject to manipulation to benefit a few.

-Natwest Bank takes lone Shetland pensioner to the High Court to prevent him winding them up:
+2011: Natwest Bank takes lone Shetland pensioner to the High Court to prevent him winding them up:

-Stuart Hill has been having a long running correspondences with various banks and lenders.
-He′s asking for evidence of a valid contract that would allow them to demand money in the way of bank charges, interest and repayments.
+Stuart Hill had a long running correspondences with various banks and lenders.
+He was asking for evidence of a valid contract that would allow them to demand money in the way of bank charges, interest and repayments.
 After a six-month correspondence with Natwest Bank and their solicitors, and after they had not been able to produce such a contract, the inevitable conclusion was that they had acted fraudulently and consequently he would have a claim on them.
 Based on what they had been paid, with interest added at a rate they would have charged for an unauthorised overdraft, plus the profits they had made using his money, he put together a claim amounting to over £4.8 million.
 Although they did not dispute the figures and could not refute his arguments, they were very reluctant to pay.
-The most expedient way to deal with the problem was to issue a Statutory Demand.
+The most expedient way to deal with the problem was for him to issue a Statutory Demand.
 This is an official document that must either be paid or disputed within 21 days, otherwise he can apply to the court for the Bank to be wound up.

 He served the document on the Bank and they sat on it for seventeen days before advising their solicitors - who were then left with five days to come up with a valid dispute.
 By the time they presented any kind of argument, the Statutory Demand had expired and Natwest were then forced to apply to the High Court for an order restraining him from taking action to wind them up.
 Before the case, Natwest offered him £2500 to stop him taking further action and in a meeting outside the court, their solicitors made a further offer of £4,500, which he refused.